darayuthhang/ShoppingList-Software/README.md

 <a href="https://gluonhq.com/products/javafx/">install JavaFx Jar file here</a>

 ## How to use
-<p> You need to install the jarfile above, and the path into the compiler.
-Then, you will be able to run the program </p>
+<p> if you are using the intellij , you need to create your project with javafx.
+Next, download the jar file and add the path into evironment that you have created with javafx</p>

 ## Description
 <p>The software allows the user to add , delete, modify their shopping list items as according to the needs of the customer.
 It also allow